BasicWolf/archived-concrete-settings/docs/index.rst

-Concrete Settings aims to provide a conveniet way to define and use application startup settings for both developer and an end-user:
+Concrete Settings aims to provide a conveniet way to define and use application startup settings for developers and an end-users:

 .. uml::